ofemiashiru/CI_MS1_ABL/README.md

 I would like to take the opportunity to thank:
 - Mo Shami for coninued mentorship, guidance and support throughout this project.
 - Iris Smok for continued encouragement whilst working on this project.
-- and all the Teaching and Non-teaching Personnel at Code Insitute.
+- and all the Teaching and Non-teaching Personnel at Code Institute.